 Step 5.
 Hover the mouse on the BitLocker partition; you can see more info of this partition and manage the BitLocker partition such as locking it or turning off BitLocker.

-If your Dell/Lenovo/Surface computer keeps booting into a BitLocker recovery loop and you don't know how to skip it, follow these fixes.
+If your Dell/Lenovo/Surface computer keeps booting into a BitLocker recovery loop and you don't know how to skip it, follow these fixes to remove a BitLocker loop.

 If you can't find the BitLocker Recovery key or entering the key doesn't solve the problem, you can use WinRE to further troubleshoot or try to repair your system.
 In this Guide, we'll be using the Command Prompt.
 Be sure to be careful when you enter the command line to avoid unnecessary data loss.